 Soil: Radishes like a fairly neutral soil pH of around 6.0 to 7.0.
 Edible podded radishes are a bit more forgiving of soil because they are not forming underground bulbs.

 These are sprawling plants with long, spindly stems.
 They will start to flop when the flowers open and need some type of support to lean against.
 Unless your soil is very poor, you should not need any supplemental fertilizer.
 More important is regular water, at least one inch per week, especially while the pods are forming.
 Once the pods start forming, keep them picked.
 Larger pods will get tough and unpalatable.
 If you keep harvesting, plants should continue to produce for four to eight weeks.
 However to ensure a long harvest, succession plant every two to three weeks.

 If you plan to save seeds, do not let 'Rat's Tail' cross-pollinate with conventional radish varieties.

 Pests & Problems

 'Rat's Tail' is a quick grower and few pests attack the pods.
-Aphids can be a problem but can be hosed off or controlled with insecticidal soap.
+Aphids and flea beetles can be a problem but can be hosed off or controlled with insecticidal soap.